With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 Nation branding and the end of communism

 The idea that nations can be branded emerged at the beginning of the 21st century.
-This kind of work uses advertising, public relations and marketing techniques to boost countries’ international reputations.
-Campaigns are often timed to coincide with major sporting, cultural or political events – like the Olympics.
+This kind of work uses advertising, public relations, and marketing techniques to boost countries’ international reputations.
+Campaigns are often timed to coincide with major sporting, cultural, or political events–like the Olympics.

 After the fall of the Berlin Wall and the dissolution of the Soviet Union in 1991, formerly communist Eastern European countries were particularly eager to rebrand themselves and get an updated international image.